Wanchunwei/leetcode/README.md

 3. Dealing with return statement like `root == null`

-4. Return result in main function.
+4. Return result in main function

 **Common corner case:**